 - I. Standard first trimester ultrasound (76801) - II.
 Standard second or third trimester ultrasound (76805) - III.
 Detailed anatomic ultrasound (76811) - IV.
-Transvaginal ultrasound (76817) - V. Not medically necessary conditions - I. One standard first trimester ultrasound (76801) is allowed per pregnancy.

-Subsequent standard first trimester ultrasounds are considered not medically necessary as a limited or follow-up ultrasound assessment (76815 or 76816) should be sufficient to provide a re-examination of suspected concerns.

-II.
-One standard second or third trimester ultrasound (76805) is allowed per pregnancy.

-Subsequent standard second or third trimester ultrasounds are considered not medically necessary as a limited or follow-up ultrasound assessment (76815 or 76816) should be sufficient to provide a re-examination of suspected concerns.

-III.
-One detailed anatomic ultrasound (76811) is allowed per pregnancy when performed to evaluate for suspected anomaly based on history, laboratory abnormalities, or clinical evaluation; or when there are suspicious results from a limited or standard ultrasound.
-Further indications include the possibility of fetal growth restriction and multifetal gestation.
-This ultrasound must be billed with an appropriate high risk diagnosis code from Table 4 below.
+Transvaginal ultrasound (76817) - V. Not medically necessary conditions - I. One standard first trimester standard ultrasound (76801) is allowed per pregnancy when billed with an appropriate pregnancy code listed below in Coding Indications. - Subsequent standard first trimester ultrasounds are considered not medically necessary as a limited or follow-up ultrasound assessment (76815 or 76816) should be sufficient to provide a re-examination of suspected concerns. - II.
+One standard second or third trimester ultrasound (76805) is allowed per pregnancy when billed with an appropriate pregnancy code listed below in Coding Indications. - Subsequent standard second or third trimester ultrasounds are considered not medically necessary as a limited or follow-up ultrasound assessment (76815 or 76816) should be sufficient to provide a re-examination of suspected concerns. - III.
+One detailed anatomic ultrasound (76811) is allowed per pregnancy when performed to evaluate for suspected anomaly based on history, biochemical abnormalities, or clinical evaluation; or when there are suspicious results from a limited or standard ultrasound.
+This ultrasound must be billed with an appropriate high risk diagnosis code, in the primary diagnosis position, included in Coding Indications below.

+CENTENE Corporation